About UsForward thinking, people-centered and nimble, we support cultural shifts, diversity and equity.

 No one can do everything, but everyone can do something.
 We help people discover their talents so they can give back to the world.

-Knowing what to do to lessen one’s environmental footprint isn’t enough.
+Knowing what to do to reduce one’s environmental footprint isn’t enough.
 We aim to inspire other to take action.

 We provide education on many different issues that affect our food and water supplies and we currently have programming around climate, pollinators/native habitat, and water.